francisco-ricardo/graphs_ds/README.md

 ## Contributing

 This repository is open-source and licensed under the MIT license.
 Feel free to clone, fork, or modify the project as needed.
-Contributions and suggestions are welcome!

-## Limitations
+## Future Plans

-This repository focuses on graph data structures and does not include traversal or search algorithms like BFS, DFS, Dijkstra, etc. These algorithms could be implemented in a future project, expanding upon the structures created here.
+This repository focuses exclusively on graph data structures.
+Algorithms for graph traversal and search (like BFS, DFS) or shortest path finding (Dijkstra's, A*) are not covered here.
+These might be explored in future repositories.

+Feel free to reach out for feedback or suggestions!